 (B) Fees received for managerial services rendered in South Africa to a person resident in Country B (the income constitutes a South African-source amount).
-20 000

 (C) Royalty income received from a person resident in Country C (the income constitutes a South African-source amount).
-30 000 constitutes a foreign-source amount).

-(D) Foreign dividends received from a foreign company on shares listed on the Johannesburg Stock Exchange (the income
+(D) Cash foreign dividends received from a foreign company on shares listed on an exchange7 (the income constitutes a foreign-source amount).